 Temp at 3000` 10 F 6 F

 (above 1000 FT) 0-2 in 5-8 in

 Snow level sea level sea level

 Wind 3000` ridges NE 15-30 mph NE 30-45 mph

 HN24W= total water received last 24 hours in inches

 There have been limited observations from interior locations due to low snow at lower elevations.
-There was a report from 54 mile/ Hurtle creek area that storm totals are in the 18″ range above 4000′.
 Use caution if you travel in these areas.

 If you have traveled in the mountains, please leave a public observation.
 The more info we can get from various locations will help us to get a clearer picture of the snowpack in our beautiful Valdez Chugach!